JoseCanela/Traffic-Sign-Detection/README.md

 ## What is YOLOv3?
 *
+* For more details on YOLOv3 theory: https://medium.com/analytics-vidhya/yolo-v3-theory-explained-33100f6d193

 ## Dependencies
 * **Darknet** is a wrapper around the YOLOv3 Convolutional Neural Network algorithm.
 More specifically, it is an open source neural network framework written in C and CUDA.
 It is fast, easy to install, and supports CPU and GPU computation.